awesome7/XamAR/README.md

 - Create custom 3d object using desired platform libraries, or use model created with modelling program
 - Move object by updating it's position at any time
 - Override distance of object, setting it to fixed or variable value
-- On Android XamAR is using [Sceneform](https://developers.google.com/sceneform/develop) (currently is archived, and being actively developed, but can be used for many use cases)
+- On Android XamAR is using ARCore with [Sceneform](https://developers.google.com/sceneform/develop)  (framework for 3d rendering)
+*currently is archived, and being actively developed, but can be used for many use cases
-- On iOS XamAR is using [ARKit](https://developer.apple.com/augmented-reality/arkit/)
+- On iOS XamAR is using ARKit with [SceneKit](https://developer.apple.com/documentation/scenekit/) (framework for 3d rendering)

 #### Notes
 - Since GPS functionality relies on GPS reading provided by the device, and is limited by precision of GPS receiver which can have margin of error from few meters, all way to tens of meters, current API is considered not to be reliable in scenarios where objects are close to the device (for example, closer than 20 meters, in general case).